Menopause Weight Gain: 6 Smart Intervention Steps

 3. Boost the quality of your diet to fight menopause weight gain

 This is so critical on so many levels.
 As women enter menopause, they are more susceptible to diseases such as diabetes, heart disease, osteoporosis, and cancer.
 It is never too late to improve your diet to prevent or lessen the likelihood of developing these diseases that will affect the quality of your life.
 And, the good news is you do not need a degree in nutrition to quickly improve the quality of your diet!
-Attempt to add more plant based foods to your diet.
+Attempt to add more plant based foods (particularly vegetables) to your diet.
 Colorful foods that are plant based will give you both fiber and antioxidants.
 Aging and diseases are thought be be caused by oxidation in our bodies.
 And, colorful foods like fruits and vegetables can counter that oxidation.
 These colorful foods also protect your eyes as you age.

 And don’t forget some good food derived calcium (instead of just supplements)!
 Our requirements for calcium are at the highest point in our adulthood from 51 years of age on.
 At this age, we need 1200 mg of calcium (calcium resource).